A Summary of Periods and Events in Japanese History

 The Yayoi Period overlaps the final years of the Jōmon Period and takes its name from a district of modern-day Tokyo where ancient, unembellished pottery was found.
 Regarded as the Iron Age of Japan, the Yayoi Period witnessed the growth of agricultural development as well as the importing of weapons and tools from China and Korea.
-Geographically, Yayoi culture extended from southern Kyūshū to northern Honshū, with archeological evidence suggesting the hunger-gathering culture of the Jōmon Period was progressively subsumed by agricultural cultivation during this period of ancient Japanese history.
+Geographically, Yayoi culture extended from southern Kyūshū to northern Honshū, with archeological evidence suggesting the hunter-gathering culture of the Jōmon Period was progressively subsumed by agricultural cultivation.
 One area that has fascinated researchers has been the notable physical differences between the Jōmon and Yayoi people.
 The Yayoi tend to be taller than the Jōmon, with facial features closer to those of modern-day Japanese.

 - The most famous and extensive reconstruction of a Yayoi Period settlement is the Yoshinogari Site in Kyūshū.

 - The Chinese historical text, the Records of the Three Kingdoms, mentioned Yayoi Japan.
 The text named Japan as Yamatai and stated it was ruled by a priest-queen titled Queen Himiko.

 - There has been much academic debate over whether “Yamatai” was the Chinese transliteration of Yamato (see next section).